sombriks/sample-jee-kotlin/DEVLOG.md

 Humble rants during development.

+## 2020-03-07

+Websphere Open Liberty was almost easy as Payara!

+It's admin console sucks a lot but the server xml configuration is one single, self-contained file and well-documented.

+Change from web profile to full javaee mode is also simple to achieve.

+Flyway ranted something about a empty file to help him to find migrations folder.

 ## 2020-03-06

-Finally wildfly accepted the same bare war that glassfish took
+Finally wildfly accepted the same bare war that glassfish took!

 - Had to set @Produces("application/json") on UserController.kt
 - Had to set @TransactionManagement(value = TransactionManagementType.BEAN)